rebeca-gimenez/old-movies-recommender/README.md

 2. Filters: the movie recommendations can be filtered by genre, year, duration (minutes), director, or any combination of these.
 ## Code
 The code is based on a similar rating score:
-1. Given a user with ratings on several movies (which should be in both datasets for better results).
+1. A user with ratings on several movies.
+The user needs to be in the Ratings dataset.
 2. A comparison score is computed where **raters with similar ratings get a higher score** than those with opposite ratings (computed as the dot product between two vectors).
 3. Then a **weighted average is computed** for each movie (multiplying the dot product by the rating) and the movies with the highest scores are recommended to the user.<br>
+## Next steps
 Additional code needs to be written to avoid recommending movies the user has already seen.
+This can easily be achieved by removing from the output the movies contained in the user ratings map.